roschmsi/tsjepa/README.md

-# Unsupervised Representation Learning for ECGAnalysis
+# Unsupervised Representation Learning for ECG Analysis

 Machine learning algorithms can be trained to automatically detect and classify cardiac abnormalities given a patient's electrocardiogram (ECG).
 Recent studies on multivariate time series have shown that the unsupervised pre-training of a model and its subsequent application in a classification task can outperform fully supervised approaches.